christoffel1989/tiny-interpreter/README.md

 ans = 6
 ```

-# Use Array to hold multiple Lambda
+# Use Array to Hold Multiple Lambda
 The interpreter allows you to declare an array that holds multiple lambdas.
 Index operation `[]` and function call operation `()` can be combined.
 ```
 >>> let f = [(x, y) => {2 * x + y}, (x, y) => {x ^ 2 + y}];